Kicksecure/security-misc/README.md

 * LLC - IEEE 802.2
 * p8022 - IEEE 802.2

-The kernel logs are restricted to root only.

-A systemd service clears System.map on boot as these contain kernel symbols that could be useful to an attacker.

-The SysRq key is restricted to only allow shutdowns/reboots.

-The thunderbolt and firewire modules are blacklisted as they can be used for DMA (Direct Memory Access) attacks.

-IOMMU is enabled with a boot parameter to prevent DMA attacks.

-Coredumps are disabled as they may contain important information such as encryption keys or passwords.
+user restrictions:

-A systemd service mounts /proc with hidepid=2 at boot to prevent users from seeing each other's processes.
+* A systemd service mounts /proc with hidepid=2 at boot to prevent users from seeing each other's processes.

+* The kernel logs are restricted to root only.

+* The BPF JIT compiler is restricted to the root user and is hardened.

+* The ptrace system call is restricted to the root user only.

+restricts access to the root account:

+* Su is restricted to only users within the root group which prevents users from using su to gain root access or switch user accounts.

+* Logging into the root account from a terminal is prevented.

+access rights restrictions:

-The default umask is changed to 006.
+* The default umask is changed to 006.
 This allows only the owner and group to read and write to newly created files.

-Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation or upgrade.
+* Removes read, write and execute access for others for all users who have home folders under folder /home by running for example "chmod o-rwx /home/user" during package installation or upgrade.
 This will be done only once per folder in folder /home so users who wish to relax file permissions are free to do so.
 This is to protect previously created files in user home folder which were previously created with lax file permissions prior installation of this package.

-The kernel now panics on oopses to prevent it from continuing running a flawed process.

-Su is restricted to only users within the root group which prevents users from using su to gain root access or switch user accounts.

-Logging into the root account from a terminal is prevented.
+Disables TCP Time Stamps:

 TCP time stamps (RFC 1323) allow for tracking clock information with millisecond resolution.
 This may or may not allow an